Tarakeswar affair

-The Tarakeswar affair (also known as the Tarakeswar scandal or the Mahant-Elokeshi affair) refers to a public scandal in 19th-century Bengal during the British Raj.
-It resulted from an illicit love affair between Elokeshi, the wife of a government employee Nobin Chandra, and the Brahmin head priest (or mahant) of the Tarakeswar Shiva temple.
-Nobin subsequently decapitated his wife Elokeshi because of the love affair.
-A highly publicised trial followed, dubbed the Tarakeswar murder case of 1873, in which both the husband and the mahant were found guilty in varying degrees.
+The Tarakeswar affair (also known as the Tarakeswar scandal) refers to a public scandal in 19th-century Bengal during the British Raj.
+It resulted from a forceful sexual relation between Elokeshi, the teenage wife of a government employee Nobin Chandra, and Maharaj Madhab Chandra Giri, the scandalous Brahmin head priest (or mahant) of the Tarakeswar Shiva temple.
+Nobin subsequently decapitated his wife Elokeshi because he was not able to save her from the salacious mahant.
+A highly publicised trial followed, dubbed the Tarakeswar murder case of 1873, in which both the husband and the mahant were found guilty to varying degrees.

 Bengali society considered the mahant's actions as punishable and criminal, while justifying Nobin's action of killing an unchaste wife.
 The resulting public outrage forced authorities to release Nobin after two years.
 The scandal became the subject of Kalighat paintings and several popular Bengali plays, which often portrayed Nobin as a devoted husband.
 The mahant was generally presented as a womaniser, who took advantage of young women.
 The murder victim Elokeshi was sometimes blamed as a seductress and the root cause of the affair.
 In other plays, she was absolved of all guilt and was portrayed to have been tricked and raped by the mahant.

-Summary
+Event

-Elokeshi, the sixteen-year-old housewife of the Bengali government employee Nobin Chandra (Nobinchandra/Nabinchandra/Nobin Chandra) Banerjee, lived in the village of Tarakeswar with her parents, while Nobin was away for work in a military press in Calcutta.
-She approached Madhavchandra Giri, the "powerful" mahant of the popular and prosperous Tarakeswar temple, seeking fertility medication; however the mahant allegedly seduced and raped her.
-An affair began with the "connivance" of Elokeshi's parents.
+Elokeshi, the fifteen-year-old wife of the Bengali government employee Nobin Chandra (Nobinchandra/Nabinchandra/Nobin Chandra) Banerjee, lived in Kumrul, a village of Tarakeswar, with her parents, while Nobin was away for work in a military press in Calcutta.

+Elokeshi was the eldest daughter of a poor priest Nilkamal Mukhopadhyay, who struggled to meet ends for his family.
+She also had a half-sister Muktokeshi, from her step-mother Mandakini.

+Mahant Madhab Chandra Giri was the lewd head priest of Tarakeswar temple.
+He was well known in the village for his randy character.
+Mandakini was one of the endeared women of Madhab Giri.
+She used to get food and clothing from Madhab, in exchange.
+Nilkamal was aware of it.

+They married off their daughter, Elokeshi, in 1867 at the age of 8.
+Nabin immensely loved his wife but couldn't afford to take her to Calcutta city where he lived in a tiny rented house and worked in a government press for a minimal salary.
+He often visited Elokeshi and also used to give some expenses to her step-mother.

+When Elokeshi turned 15, one day lascivious mahant Madhab Giri spotted her bathing in the village pond and followed her to her home.
+He understood that she was the step-daughter of Mandakini, immediately after reaching the house, she entered.

+That night Mandakini was summoned to the temple and was offered to hand over her step daughter to mahant Giri, in exchange of money and gold.
+Nilkamal upon learning this was shocked at first, but later agreed to the plan, for the financial benefits they'd get in return.